 Whether your dog is looking a little pudgy or feeling a little too thin, there are many factors to consider.
 We will walk you through the best ways to manage your dog's weight and maintain a consistent healthy feeding routine.
 We will look at:

 Choosing Appropriate Dog Food

 Obesity in pets can be a very serious and potentially life-threatening issue, and in a 2017 clinical study, an estimated 60% of cats and 57% of dogs were either overweight or obese!
 Animals with weight problems are more likely to develop diabetes, hip dysplasia, and arthritis, all of which lower their quality of life and leave pet owners with hefty vet bills.

-Having weight problems can decrease your pet’s lifespan and damage their well-being.
+Having weight problems will decrease your pet’s lifespan and damage their well-being.